 Note: Disabled visitors pay the same rate as children and there is no charge for their attendant.
 This is great and compensates for the fact that, being a farm with dirt fields, not all areas are accessible by wheelchair.

-In case you were interested, the above prices are almost the same as they were in 2018, although very slightly different.
+In case you were interested, the above prices were almost the same as they were in 2018, although very slightly different.

-Senior’s tickets are now $1.25 less than they were last year when purchased online (as they were $5.00 regardless of how and when purchased previously).
-Also, adult tickets are now between $0.50 and $1.00 less when purchased online than they were last year, and Locals Nights tickets are between $0.50 and $1.00 more than in the previous season.
+Senior’s tickets in 2019 were $1.25 less than they were the year before when purchased online (as they were $5.00 regardless of how and when purchased previously).
+Also, adult tickets were between $0.50 and $1.00 less when purchased online than they were in 2018, and Locals Nights tickets were between $0.50 and $1.00 more than in the previous season.

 High Bloom Weekends and Holiday Pricing

-The following rates are for Saturdays, Sundays and statutory holiday weekdays (if applicable) when the flowers are at their peak.
+The following rates were for Saturdays, Sundays and statutory holiday weekdays last year (if applicable) when the flowers were at their peak.